-When you’re using a VPN with a dynamic IP, you’re just one of many people using the same IP.
-As such, anti-VPN measures implemented by platforms like Netflix and BBC iPlayer can tell which IP addresses are associated with a VPN and block them.
+When using a VPN with a dynamic IP, you’re just one of many people using the same IP address.
+As such, anti-VPN measures implemented by platforms like Netflix or Amazon Prime Video can tell which IP addresses are associated with a VPN and block them all at once.

-With a dedicated IP, it will be almost impossible to tell that you’re using a VPN at all.
+With a dedicated IP, it will be almost impossible to tell that you’re using a VPN.

 24/7 live chat, Email